Spend & Save FAQs: Cash Management Account

 "How SIPC Protects You" available for free download at www.sipc.org

-How is interest on my cash balance calculated?
+How is my rate of return on my cash balance calculated?

 Can I designate a Fidelity® Cash Management Account as a checking account in Quicken®?